machouinard/powerpress-posts-from-mysql/readme.txt

 I'll do my best.
 Post a message at <http://plugins.markchouinard.me/powerpress-plugin/> explaining what's up and I'll get to work making it right.

+= I think something's not right.
+Can I fix it myself? =

+By all means, have at it!
+I decided to learn to use Git, so all the development is being done at GitHub.
+You can find the repo at [https://github.com/machouinard/ppfm](https://github.com/machouinard/ppfm "PowerPress Posts From MySQL").
+Latest version is 0.9.8

 = I think something's missing.
 You missed something essential. =

 Again, post a message at <http://plugins.markchouinard.me/powerpress-plugin/> explaining what you would like to be added and I'll get right on that, Rose.